scailles/oo-basics-with-class-constants-onl01-seng-pt-110319/README.md

-# Object Orientation Basics With Class Constants
+ me# Object Orientation Basics With Class Constants

 ## Objectives
 1. Understand what a class constant is